-Flexible Spending Accounts (FSAs) employ the use it or lose it” feature.
+Flexible Spending Accounts (FSAs) employ a “use it or lose it” feature.
 On the other hand, with a health savings account, the balance rolls over indefinitely until the funds are used.

 Each year, the IRS sets annual contribution limits for HSAs.
-These limits are based on your HDHP coverage level (individual-only or family).
+These limits are based on your HDHP coverage level (self-only or family).

-Unlike 401(k) plans, if your employer makes contributions to your HSA account, these funds count towards the annual contribution limits.
+Unlike 401(k) plans, if your employer makes contributions to your HSA account, these funds count towards the annual contribution limit.

 What Happens If I Use My HSA Funds for Nonqualified Expenses?

 It is your responsibility to maintain documentation showing your funds were used to pay for qualified medical expenses.
-If funds are used for nonqualified expenses, the money will be taxed as income and subject to a 10 percent penalty.
+If funds are used for nonqualified expenses, the money will be taxed as income and subject to a 20% penalty.

 If you mistakenly use your HSA for a nonqualified expense, you can return the funds to your HSA to avoid the penalty.

-If you are 65 or older or enrolled in Medicare, you may use your HSA for nonmedical expenses without incurring a tax penalty.
+If you are 65 or older or enrolled in Medicare, you may use your HSA for non-medical expenses without incurring a tax penalty.
 Those distributions will be treated as normal income and subject to income tax at your regular federal tax rate.